-Employees sitting state exams, or are writing and defending theses, are granted paid study leave of no less than 20 working days per year.
-If an employee receives lump sum remuneration, they are granted study leave with average remuneration, or without it.
+Employees sitting state exams or are writing and defending theses are granted paid study leave of no less than 20 working days per year.
+Employees receiving lump sum remuneration are given study leave with average income or without it.

-If an employee loses their job, they have the right to claim unemployment benefits.
+Employees who lose their job have the right to claim unemployment benefits.
 Benefits are granted if they have worked for at least 1 year and social insurance contributions have been paid for at least 12 months during the last 16 months.

-Employees can also claim unemployment benefits if they have regained work capacity after a disability or if they have been caring for a disabled child up to 18 years of age.
-In these cases, the benefits are granted even if social insurance contributions have not been paid, or have been paid for less than 12 months.
+Employees can also claim unemployment benefits if they have regained work capacity after a disability or have been caring for a disabled child for up to 18.
+In these cases, the benefits are granted even if social insurance contributions have not been paid or have been paid for less than 12 months.

-Employees can claim unemployment benefits if they have been granted unemployed status by the State Employment Agency (SEA) and they have been socially insured for at least 1 year.
-Also, social insurance contributions must have been paid for them for at least 12 months during the last 16 months.
+Employees can claim unemployment benefits if they have been granted unemployment status by the State Employment Agency (SEA) and have been socially insured for at least 1 year.
+Also, social insurance contributions must have been paid for at least 12 months during the last 16 months.

-If an employee terminates employment relations on their own initiative, or if they were dismissed due to an infringement, unemployment benefits shall be granted and paid not sooner than 2 months after obtaining unemployed status.
+If an employee terminates employment relations on their initiative or was dismissed due to an infringement, unemployment benefits shall be granted and paid not sooner than 2 months after obtaining unemployment status.

 The unemployed are expected to cooperate with the State Employment Agency and carry out tasks listed in the individual plan.